Designing Your Own Passive Solar Greenhouse, Part 3

-The tool will ask you to enter in your greenhouse’s surface areas and proposed R-values before spitting out a pie chart that shows you a breakdown of heat loss for the space.
+Just enter your greenhouse’s surface areas and proposed R-values, and the tool will generate a pie chart that shows you a breakdown of heat loss for the space.
 It’s super simple – you don’t need to understand what a BTU is, just how much of the pie makes up each surface.
-You can then go back and try punching in different R-values to find an optimal insulation design that works for you!
-(For me and my area, I started with R-values of 20 for walls, 15 for the foundation, and 1.8 for glazing.)
+You can then go back and try swapping in different R-values to find an optimal insulation design that works for you (for me and my area, I started with R-values of 20 for walls, 15 for the foundation, and 1.8 for glazing)!

 Thermal mass is critical for any passive solar building.
 It helps cool the structure in the summer and keeps it warm at night and in the winter.
 There are several options you can choose from including but not limited to rock, concrete, cob, water, water and glycol, metal; you can use any cheap material capable of storing a lot of heat in a small space.
-We chose a rocket mass heater for our greenhouse (cob), but there are an endless number of elements that could work for you.
+We chose to use cob in our first greenhouse, with a rocket mass heater, but there are an endless number of elements that could work for you.

 To help design for thermal mass, we once again can turn to our handy passive solar greenhouse design tool.
 The calculation is based on the glazing surface area and the type of material you choose to use:

 Different materials have different pros and cons – I usually categorize them into solid and non-solid materials:

 - Non-solid materials: Water can freeze, which can make it a challenge to use, but it has a high thermal capacitance (it holds a lot of heat energy) and it’s cheap, making it an attractive option.

 - Solid materials: Solid materials hold roughly four times less energy than water, but they don’t freeze and can be easily set up inside the greenhouse without any hassle.